 What other drugs will affect Pomalyst?

 Taking Pomalyst with other drugs that cause dizziness or confusion can worsen these effects.
-Ask your doctor before taking Pomalyst with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 Other drugs may interact with pomalidomide, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 - Check interactions

 - Side effects

 - FDA approval history